A generalized mass-to-horizon relation: a new global approach to entropic cosmologies and its connection to $\Lambda$CDM: Discussion.

 \texttt{Case $n=3$.} A first intriguing consideration comes out of noting that when $n=3$: the new entropy scales $\propto L^4$; the mass scales with the volume $(M \propto L^3)$; the entropic densities $\rho_n$ and $\rho_{n}^{\gamma}$ are \textit{constant} and the entropic models, from Eqs.~(\ref{eq:Fa11})~-~(\ref{eq:Aa11})~-~(\ref{eq:Ca11}), are \textit{fully equivalent to a $\Lambda$CDM model}.
 This is also clear from Table~\ref{tab:results}, where we show results from fits using $\Lambda$CDM model and with our entropic models, fixing $n=3$.
 We can see how the cosmological parameters are perfectly in agreement between the two cases.
 The condition $n=3$ implies that no direct constraint is possible on $\gamma$, because $C_n=A_m=A_r=C^{\gamma}_n=A^{\gamma}_m=A^{\gamma}_r=0$.
 But we can get it indirectly from the estimated value of $\rho_n(z=0)$ and $\rho^{\gamma}_n(z=0)$, which is an initial condition in the continuity equations set.
 We get that $\log \gamma \sim -46$ (with $\gamma$ expressed in units which provide the density in kg m$^{-3}$) is consistent with the observed cosmological constant value.

 \texttt{Case $n=1$.} Another interesting case is when $n=1$: the new entropy reduces to Bekenstein entropy; the mass scales linearly with the horizon; and the entropic densities are $\propto H^2$.
 Thus, if $\gamma=1$, this case would be totally equivalent to the standard Bekenstein-Hawking entropic model, and unable to explain Universe dynamics at cosmological scales.
 But in our scenario, the $\gamma$ parameter plays a crucial role in making things work: if $\gamma$ is small enough, we have an exchange of energy between matter/radiation and the entropic fluid, with the latter behaving like a \textit{very-slowly-varying cosmological ``constant''}.
 Actually, in Table~\ref{tab:results} we show the quantity $\Delta \rho_n$ defined as the percentage relative difference between $\rho_n$ at $z=0$, and $\rho_n$ evaluated at $z=1$, where most of the low-redshift data are located, and at $z=1100$, the typical CMB redshift.
 We can easily verify that variations in $\rho_n$ are consistent with zero and point toward higher entropic density at early than late times.
 Moreover, we can also see how the factors $A_m/A^{\gamma}_m$ and $A_r/A^{\gamma}_r$, which enter the continuity equation for the entropic densities, should satisfy the limit $\log A_{i} < -10$ in order to have our models perform as much well as a standard $\Lambda$CDM model, as it is also confirmed by the value of the $\chi^2$.
+We can thus conclude that such small values of all the quantities involved in the model, lead to highly negligible deviations from the standard cosmological picture, but are ``large enough'' to solve many of the observational problems of classical Bekenstein-Hawking entropic cosmology.

 \texttt{Cases $n=2$ and $n=0.5$.} These scenarios would correspond respectively to a mass scaling proportional to the horizon surface $(L^2)$ and to $L^{0.5}$, and with an entropy $S_n$ scaling with the volume $(L^3)$ and with $L^{1.5}$.